ahmadawais/Emoji-Log/README.md

 ### GETTING STARTED

 Only use the following Git Commit Messages.
-Simple and small foot print is the key here.
+A simple and small footprint is critical here.

 1. `📦 NEW: IMPERATIVE_MESSAGE_GOES_HERE`
-	> Use when you add something completely new.
+    > Use when you add something entirely new.
     > E.g. `📦 NEW: Add Git ignore file`

 1. `👌 IMPROVE: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when you improve/enhance piece of code like refactoring etc.
     > E.g. `👌 IMPROVE: Remote IP API Function`

 1. `🐛 FIX: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when you fix a bug — need I say more?
-	> E.g. `🐛 FIX: Case convertor`
+    > E.g. `🐛 FIX: Case converter`

 1. `📖 DOC: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when you add documentation like `README.md`, or even inline docs.
     > E.g. `📖 DOC: API Interface Tutorial`

 1. `🚀 RELEASE: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when you release a new version.
     > E.g. `🚀 RELEASE: Version 2.0.0`

 1. `✅ TEST: IMPERATIVE_MESSAGE_GOES_HERE`
     > Use when you release a new version.
     > E.g. `✅ TEST: Mock User Login/Logout`

 _— That's it for now.
 Nothing more nothing less._